First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Introduction

+The FPT of the diffusion with fluctuating DCs shares certain properties with the classical Brownian motion, defined as diffusion with a constant DC.
+An intriguing property characterizing the classical Brownian motion in a one-dimensional semi-infinite domain with an absorbing boundary is that all particles will eventually reach the absorbing boundary with probability one, but the mean FPT diverges.
+It has been shown that these properties also hold for the minimal DD model where the DC is described by a squared Ornstein-Uhlenbeck process or the DD model where the DC follows a geometric Brownian motion~\cite{Sposini19, Grebenkov21}.

-Through the impact on the first passage time statistics, fluctuations in DCs influence reaction kinetics, signal initiation, and molecular search processes in biological, chemical, and physical systems.
-For example, in heterogeneous media, spatiotemporal variations in diffusivity create dynamic disorder that broadens first-passage time distributions, increasing the likelihood of both short and long reaction trajectories~\cite{Lanoiselee18}.
+On the other hand, the FPT of the diffusion with fluctuating DCs has a clear advantage over the classical Brownian motion.
+In heterogeneous media, spatiotemporal variations in diffusivity create dynamic disorder that broadens FPT distributions, increasing the likelihood of both short and long reaction trajectories~\cite{Lanoiselee18}.
 While disorder generally slows average reaction kinetics, its dynamic nature can benefit individual reaction events by enabling faster molecular search processes~\cite{Lanoiselee18}.
+Similarly, although fluctuating DCs may result in longer mean FPTs~\cite{Sposini24e}, a previous study on specific models for the DC has demonstrated that they significantly accelerate the extreme FPT dynamics in scenarios involving multiple redundant particles~\cite{Sposini24}.